voxelmorph/voxelmorph/README.md

 CVPR 2018. [eprint arXiv:1802.02604](https://arxiv.org/abs/1802.02604)

-# Notes:
+# Notes
 - **keywords**: machine learning, convolutional neural networks, alignment, mapping, registration
-- The `master` branch is still in testing as we roll out a major refactoring of the library.
-- If you'd like to run code from VoxelMorph publications, please use the `legacy` branch.
 - **data in papers**:
 In our initial papers, we used publicly available data, but unfortunately we cannot redistribute it (due to the constraints of those datasets).
 We do a certain amount of pre-processing for the brain images we work with, to eliminate sources of variation and be able to compare algorithms on a level playing field.
 In particular, we perform FreeSurfer `recon-all` steps up to skull stripping and affine normalization to Talairach space, and crop the images via `((48, 48), (31, 33), (3, 29))`.

 We encourage users to download and process their own data.
 See [a list of medical imaging datasets here](https://github.com/adalca/medical-datasets).
 Note that you likely do not need to perform all of the preprocessing steps, and indeed VoxelMorph has been used in other work with other data.

-# Creation of Deformable Templates
+# Creation of deformable templates

-To experiment with this method, please use `train_template.py` for unconditional templates and `train_cond_template.py` for conditional templates, which use the same conventions as voxelmorph (please note that these files are less polished than the rest of the voxelmorph library).
+To experiment with this method, please use `train_template.py` for unconditional templates and `train_cond_template.py` for conditional templates, which use the same conventions as VoxelMorph (please note that these files are less polished than the rest of the VoxelMorph library).

 We've also provided an unconditional atlas in `data/generated_uncond_atlas.npz.npy`.